 - Verify that you understand the authentication process and identify your identity sources.

-- If you migrated vCenter Server on Windows to a target vCenter Server Appliance and you use any local OS user names to log in to the vCenter Single Sign-On, you must recreate them and reassign permissions in the Platform Services Controller appliance.
+- If you migrated vCenter Server on Windows to a target vCenter Server appliance and you use any local OS user names to log in to the vCenter Single Sign-On, you must recreate them and reassign permissions.

 - If you performed an upgrade, upgrade any additional modules that are linked to this instance of vCenter Server, such as Update Manager.
-If you performed a migration from vCenter Server on Windows to a vCenter Server Appliance, the Update Manager module is migrated as well.
+If you performed a migration from vCenter Server for Windows to a vCenter Server appliance, the Update Manager module is migrated as well into vSphere Lifecycle Manager.

 - Optionally, upgrade or migrate the ESXi hosts in the vCenter Server inventory to the same version as the vCenter Server instance.